nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_OBJECT_METHODS_SPREAD.md

 Since objects are the core concept behind Object Oriented Programming - what you are learning here at NSS - this chapter is going to prepare you for working with object methods which allow you to search and manipulate object with more ease.

+You are also going to learn a new kind of `for` loop in JavaScript.
+It's the [`for...of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) loop.

 ## Object Methods